Do you know why you would hire a professional engineer?

-In my years of experience, I would say most people do not understand the benefits associated with hiring an engineering firm.
+In my years of experience, and while at Stonewall, I would say most people do not understand the benefits associated with hiring an engineering firm.
 In most cases it is not necessary but if you are not strategic in your decision, it may cost you your business.

-In order to understand why you should hire a PE, you must understand what it means.
+To understand why you should hire a PE, you must understand what it means.

 To an employer, it signals your ability to take on a higher level of responsibility.
 Among your colleagues, it means you have the ability to earn their respect.

 To become licensed, engineers must complete a four-year college degree, work under a PE for at least four years, pass two intensive competency exams and earn a license from their state's licensure board.
 Then, to retain their licenses, PEs must continually maintain and improve their skills throughout their careers.

-By combining their specialized skills with their high standards for ethics and quality assurance, PEs help make us healthier, keep us safer and allow all of us to live better lives than ever before.
+By combining their specialized and practical skills, with their high standards for ethics and quality assurance, PEs help make us healthier, keep us safer and allow all of us to live better lives than ever before.

 To use the PE seal, engineers must complete several steps to ensure their competency.